xaristeidou/ComputerVision/README.md

 # Computer Vision projects and examples

-This repository contains multiple implemented Computer Vision projects as examples and guidance.
+This repository contains a collection of Computer Vision projects, implemented for learning, guidance, and for fun.

 ### Dependencies